itu-bdsa/lecture_notes/sessions/session_08/Slides.md

 - Check the [reading material](./READING_MATERIAL.md)
 - Work on the [project](./README_PROJECT.md)

-- <font color="#cecdce">If you feel you want prepare for next session, read chapters 16, 17, and 18 in [Andrew Lock _ASP.NET Core in Action, Third Edition_](https://www.manning.com/books/asp-net-core-in-action-third-edition) </font>
+- If you feel you want prepare for next session, read chapters 16, 17, and 18 in [Andrew Lock _ASP.NET Core in Action, Third Edition_](https://www.manning.com/books/asp-net-core-in-action-third-edition)